 Data Platforms for Geospatial Data

 Our group is participating in the Future Cropping project, a large collaboration in Denmark in the domain of precision agriculture.
 Future Cropping aims at developing a new generation of tools for improving farming practices by leveraging data from new sensors, such as farm machinery, drones, and satellites as well as open geospatial data.
 Our contribution to the project is focused on scalability for the project's data platform, which aims at serving geospatial data to a set of added-value analytical services in agriculture.
 In addition to Future Cropping, we have been collaborating with the Machine Learning (ML) group on mining large collections of satellite data.
-We are also collaborating with the ML group on the GANDALF project on spatial prediction of urban contamination.
+We have also collaborated with the ML group on the GANDALF project on spatial prediction of urban contamination.

 Graph Analysis Systems